SharjeelHussain877/Sport-streaming-Application/README.md

 ## git clone <repository-url>
 Make changes

-first you are suppose to check status where you hava made changeswith this command 👇
+first you are suppose to check status where you hava made changes with this command 👇 "git status" your modification will be shown with danger
-##git status
-your modification will be shown with danger

-Add your changes and add after check status with this command ##git add .
+Add your changes and add after check status with this command #git add .

-Commit your changes now # git commit -m "Your descriptive commit message"
+Commit your changes now #git commit -m "Your descriptive commit message"

 Push your changes
 ## git push origin main